Anwar8320307/rdll-rs/readme.md

 - Remember: For maximum compatability with this template, all functionality should be called from `dll_main` in `dll/src/lib.rs`
 - Exports `ReflectiveLoader` and handles calling the real reflective loader to support legacy loader checks
 - Supports the command-line ergonomics of both the `shinject` and `dllinject` commands of your [favorite C2 Framework](https://www.cobaltstrike.com/).

+## Comments
+This template is significantly more useful than most existing Reflective DLL templates in C/C++ because it provides an organic platform from which third-party libraries can be readily used.
+This is thanks to Rust's [Cargo](https://github.com/rust-lang/cargo) which allows for easily sharable libraries.
+For example, if you were looking for a method of stack spoofing from inside a Reflective DLL in C/C++ you would most likely be stuck implementing that yourself from your preferred template.
+However, using Cargo, you can quickly add a library like [uwd](https://crates.io/crates/uwd) to get access to that capability without any of the overhead or additional Git submodule shenanigans that come with setting that up in a C/C++ repository.
+The entire [Crates](https://crates.io/) ecosystem is now at your fingertips.

 ## Requirements